knowsys/eval-2024-asp-molecules/README.md

 ## Correctness validation

-To assess the correctness of our encoding, the validation performs esperiments to see, whether relevant molecules collected from Wikidata can be found with `smiles.lp` given their sum formula.
+To assess the correctness of our encoding, the validation performs experiments to see, whether relevant molecules collected from Wikidata can be found with `smiles.lp` given their sum formula.
 It also reports the number of isomorphic models per compound.